MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 ## Operational excellence

+>> Need an intro here - what do we want to focus on for op exc for VMs?

 >> Here is what the overview for this area has:
 >> Not applicable?
 Application design	Provides guidance on how to design, build, and orchestrate workloads with DevOps principles in mind.
 Monitoring	Something that enterprises have been doing for years, enriched with specifics for applications running in the cloud.